 Could You Be at Increased Risk to Develop Liver Cancer?

-As the largest internal organ, the liver serves many vital functions; it breaks down and stores nutrients, produces clotting factors that prevent excessive bleeding, and filters and breaks down toxins to then be expelled as waste.
-Liver cancers interfere with these important functions.
+The liver is the largest internal organ and serves many vital functions; it breaks down and stores nutrients, produces clotting factors that prevent excessive bleeding, and filters and breaks down toxins to then be expelled as waste.
+Liver cancers interfere with these and other important body functions.

 ‘Primary’ means that a cancer originates in that organ.
-‘Secondary’ means that a cancer has spread from its primary site to secondary organs.
+‘Secondary’ means that a cancer has spread from its primary site to secondary locations.
 Therefore, in primary liver cancer, the cancer originates in the liver.
-There are multiple types of primary liver cancers:
+There are multiple types of primary liver cancers, including:

-- Hepatocellular carcinoma (hepatocellular cancer) is the most common form of liver cancer responsible for 4 out of 5 primary liver cancers.
-It has two possible growth patterns, a single tumor metastasizing late in the disease or many small cancer nodules throughout the liver which is more prevalent.
+- Hepatocellular carcinoma (hepatocellular cancer) is the most common form of liver cancer, making up 4 out of 5 primary liver cancer cases.
+There are multiple possible growth patterns.
+For instance, a single hepatocellular tumor could metastasize late in the disease.
+Alternatively, many small cancer nodules could develop throughout the liver early on, which is more common.

 What factors increase someone’s risk of developing primary liver cancer?